ems-project/elasticms-admin/README.md

 > php bin/console server:run

 Then you have to create a super-admin user:
-> php bin/console fos:user:create admin --super-admin
+> php bin/console emsco:user:create admin --super-admin

 //Todo add information about the elasticsearch cluster